Carotid artery disease

-Carotid artery disease occurs when fatty deposits (plaques) clog the blood vessels that deliver blood to your brain and head (carotid arteries).
-The blockage increases your risk of stroke, a medical emergency that occurs when the blood supply to the brain is interrupted or seriously reduced.
+Carotid artery disease occurs when fatty deposits, called plaques, clog the blood vessels that deliver blood to the brain and head (carotid arteries).
+The clog increases the risk of stroke.
+Stroke is a medical emergency that occurs when the brain loses all or much of its blood supply.

-Stroke deprives your brain of oxygen.
-Within minutes, brain cells begin to die.
-Stroke is the most common cause of death and the leading cause of permanent disability in the U.S.
+During a stroke, the brain doesn't get oxygen and brain cells begin to die within minutes.
+Stroke is a leading cause of death and disability in the U.S.

-Carotid artery disease develops slowly.
-The first sign that you have the condition may be a stroke or transient ischemic attack (TIA).
-A TIA is a temporary shortage of blood flow to your brain.
+Carotid artery disease often develops slowly.
+The first sign of the condition might be a stroke or transient ischemic attack (TIA).
+A TIA is a temporary shortage of blood flow to the brain.

-Treatment of carotid artery disease usually involves a combination of lifestyle changes, medication and sometimes surgery.
+Treatment of carotid artery disease usually involves lifestyle changes, medicines and sometimes surgery.

-In its early stages, carotid artery disease often doesn't produce any signs or symptoms.
-The condition may go unnoticed until it's serious enough to deprive your brain of blood, causing a stroke or TIA.
+In its early stages, carotid artery disease often doesn't have symptoms.
+The condition might not be obvious until it's serious enough to deprive the brain of blood, causing a stroke or TIA.

-Sudden numbness or weakness in the face or limbs, often on only one side of the body
+- Sudden numbness or weakness in the face or limbs, often on one side of the body.

 When to see a doctor

-Seek emergency care if you experience any signs or symptoms of stroke.
-Even if they last only a short while and then you feel normal, see a doctor right away.
-You may have experienced a TIA, an important sign that you're at risk of a full-blown stroke.
+Seek emergency care for any symptoms of a stroke.
+Even if they last only a short while and then you feel OK, see a health care provider right away.
+You might have had a TIA.
+A TIA puts you at risk of a stroke.

-Talk to your doctor if you have risk factors for carotid artery disease.
-Even if you don't have any signs or symptoms, your doctor may recommend aggressive management of your risk factors to protect you from stroke.
-Seeing a doctor early increases your chances that carotid artery disease will be found and treated before a disabling stroke occurs.
+Talk to your health care provider if you have risk factors for carotid artery disease even if you don't have symptoms.
+Managing the risk factors might protect you from a stroke.
+Seeing a provider early increases your chances of finding carotid artery disease and getting treatment before a stroke occurs.

-Carotid arteries that are clogged with plaques are stiff and narrow.
-Clogged carotid arteries have trouble delivering oxygen and nutrients to vital brain structures that are responsible for your day-to-day functioning.
+Carotid arteries that are clogged with plaques narrow.
+A clog in carotid arteries makes it hard for oxygen and nutrients to reach the brain.

-Factors that increase your risk of carotid artery disease include:
+Factors that increase the risk of carotid artery disease include:

-High blood pressure.
-Excess pressure on artery walls can weaken them and make them more vulnerable to damage.
+- High blood pressure.
+Too much pressure on artery walls can weaken them and make them easier to damage.

-Tobacco use.
-Nicotine can irritate the inner lining of your arteries.
-Smoking also increases your heart rate and blood pressure.
+- Tobacco use.
+Nicotine can irritate the inner lining of the arteries.
+Smoking also increases heart rate and blood pressure.

-Diabetes.
-Diabetes lowers your ability to process fats efficiently, placing you at greater risk of high blood pressure and atherosclerosis.
+- Diabetes.
+Diabetes lowers the ability to process fats, creating a greater risk of high blood pressure and atherosclerosis.

-High blood-fat levels.
-High levels of low-density lipoprotein cholesterol and high levels of triglycerides, a blood fat, encourage the accumulation of plaques.
+- High blood-fat levels.
+High levels of low-density lipoprotein cholesterol and high levels of triglycerides, a blood fat, help the buildup of plaques.

-Family history.
-Your risk of carotid artery disease is higher if a relative has atherosclerosis or coronary artery disease.
+- Family history.
+The risk of carotid artery disease is higher if a relative has atherosclerosis or coronary artery disease.

-Age.
-Arteries become less flexible and more prone to injury with age.
+- Age.
+Arteries become less flexible and more likely to be injured with age.

-Obesity.
-Excess weight increases your chances of high blood pressure, atherosclerosis and diabetes.
+- Obesity.
+Excess weight increases the chances of high blood pressure, atherosclerosis and diabetes.

-Sleep apnea.
-Spells of stopping breathing at night may increase your risk of stroke.
+- Sleep apnea.
+Spells of stopping breathing at night might increase the risk of stroke.

-Lack of exercise.
-It contributes to conditions that damage your arteries, including high blood pressure, diabetes and obesity.
+- Lack of exercise.
+Not exercising leads to conditions that can damage the arteries, including high blood pressure, diabetes and obesity.

-Carotid artery disease causes about 10 to 20 percent of strokes.
-A stroke is a medical emergency that can leave you with permanent brain damage and muscle weakness.
-In severe cases, a stroke can be fatal.
+Carotid artery disease causes about 10% to 15% of strokes.
+A stroke is a medical emergency that can cause brain damage, muscle weakness and possibly death.

 Carotid artery disease can lead to stroke through: